Installing the Solidity Compiler¶

 sudo snap install solc

-Or if you want to help testing the unstable solc with the most recent changes from the development branch:
+If you want to help testing the latest development version of Solidity with the most recent changes, please use the following:

 sudo snap install solc --edge